utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 Remarks
 """""""
-- The select operations on each universe set the ``omit_tag`` flag in order not to create a flood of only-internally-used tags
+- The select operations on each universe set the ``omit_tag`` flag in order not to create a flood of only-internally-used tags.
+Setting tags manually here does not make sense, as the tag names would collide with tags from other universe branches.
-- File caching is hard-coded to be disabled for the initial select operation and for the operation that attached the parameter space coordinates to it.
+- File caching is hard-coded to be disabled for the initial select operation and for the operation that attaches the parameter space coordinates to it.
 This behaviour cannot be influenced.
 - The best place to cache is the result of the combination method.
 - The regular ``select`` argument is still available, but it is applied only *after* the ``select_and_combine``-defined nodes were added and it does only act *globally*, i.e. not on *each* universe.
+- The ``select_path_prefix`` argument to :py:class:`~dantro.dag.TransformationDAG` is not allowed for the :py:class:`~dantro.plot_creators.pcr_psp.MultiversePlotCreator`.
+Use the ``select_and_combine.base_path`` argument instead.

 Example
 """""""